AjmalAli10/ageCalculator/README.md

 ## I have used `class` and `getter method` (accessor property) to  calculate current age.
 ### get = function is use without argument that work only for read only. you can not modeified it.
-## It is build using pure javascript, DOM manipulation, HTML and CSS
+## This project is build using pure javascript, DOM manipulation, HTML and CSS